-Close and Move In
+Close and Move-In

 Be sure that you change your address with your bank, and other accounts.
 You can set up your utilities and cancel your old ones as well.
-This will save you time and money, because you will avoid late fees.
-Some companies will waive installation fees if you transfer your old account to your new address.
+That will save you time and money, because you will avoid late fees.
+Some companies, such as Xfinity, will even waive installation fees if you transfer your old account to your new address, too.

 How do you get help buying your first home when you have low income?